HR's Guide to Bank Holidays

 Employee Rights Regarding Bank Holidays

 While many of us think that our right to bank holidays are enshrined in the law, in actual fact there’s no statutory right to them.
 There’s also no right to any additional pay when working on a bank holiday, such as time and a half.
+Bank holiday pay rates can be increased by employers to incentivise employees to work on them, but this isn't a requirement.

 Although many bank holidays follow a religious date, such as Easter or Christmas, a scheduled employee can’t refuse to work on the grounds of a religious reason.